Domestic Violence Offender Gun Ban: Court history

 Both of the challenges were denied.

 Likewise this law was invoked in United States v.
 Jardee where it was ruled that the threat of being subjected to the gun ban did not turn an otherwise "petty" crime into a "serious" one requiring a jury trial.

+In United States vs Chovan (2013), the United States Court of Appeals for the Ninth Circuit ruled that the Lautenberg amendment is constitutional.
+Chovan claimed that his civil rights had been restored due to California law, but according to federal law, his rights had never been restored.
+The court also stated that a person cannot have their civil rights restored if they were never taken away in the first place since the Lautenberg amendment does not take away a person’s right to vote or be on a jury.